mmiscool/aiCoder/README.md

 After installation, you’re all set!
 Just run the `aiCoder` or the much short `a` command in any project directory.

+Installing Ollama allows you to use local LLMs.
-If you want to use local Ollama as your LLM provider install it with the following commands.
+On linux you can run `aiCoder -setup` to automatically install ollama and pull the default model or manually install it with the following commands:
 ```
 # Install Ollama
 curl -fsSL https://ollama.com/install.sh | sh